-Can I Give My Cat Marshmallows?Summertime often conjures up images of juicy pineapple, fresh watermelon, and all manner of barbecued warm-weather goodies.
+Can I Give My Cat Marshmallows?pineapple, fresh watermelon, and all manner of barbecued warm-weather goodies.
 But for many people, summer also means camping, and the best part of camping is roasting marshmallows around a fire.
 Whether you like to burn them to a crisp and eat them on their own, gently brown them before smashing them between graham crackers, or stuff them into baked sweet potatoes, marshmallows have probably found a way into your summer snack rotation.

 But we all know that marshmallows aren’t exactly a health food, and for pet owners, this poses a bit of a problem.
 We want to include our pets in summertime festivities, but are marshmallows an okay way for them to celebrate?
 Can cats have marshmallows?